StuartSul/HSD_SNU_2021/project_v0/SW_V0/README.md

 # Final Project
 This is official manual for your final project.
 Please follow the instructions and specs below.
+Keep your eyes on updates as there may be some changes in specification / scoring criteria in future.

 ---
 ## Updates
-(5/14) The due date has been extended to June 19.
+- (5/14) The due date has been extended to June 19.
+- (5/24) The official file and videos for the final project has been uploaded on ETL.
+- (5/24) Updates to the scoring criteria
+- (5/25) Materials for quantization has been uploaded.
+- (6/4) Materials for zero-skipping has been uploaded.
+- (6/9) Updates to specs : Latency of your floating point MAC must be set as 16 cycles.

 ---